 6. Lithium titanate

-Currently, manufacturers of electric vehicles and bikes use li-titanate batteries, and there is potential for this type of battery to be used in electric buses for public transportation.
+Currently, manufacturers of EVs and bikes use li-titanate batteries, and there is potential for use in electric buses for public transportation.
 However, these batteries have lower inherent voltage, or lower energy density, than other lithium-ion battery varieties, which can present issues with powering vehicles efficiently.

-Still, the density of lithium titanate batteries is still higher than other non-lithium-ion batteries, which is a plus.
+Even so, the density of lithium titanate batteries is still higher than other non-lithium-ion batteries, which is a plus.

 Applications for these batteries can include military and aerospace uses, and they may also be used for storing wind and solar energy and creating smart grids.

 Which lithium-ion battery is best?

 Lithium-ion batteries come in a range of types and have a variety of uses.
-That means some lithium-ion batteries are better suited to particular applications than others are.
-The most important thing is to choose the battery best suited the task at hand.
+That means some current lithium-ion batteries are better suited to particular applications than others are.
+The most important thing is to choose the battery best suited to the task at hand.

 This is an updated version of an article first published by the Investing News Network in 2014.

-Don’t forget to follow us @INN_Resource for real-time news updates.
+Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I Amanda Kay, currently hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, currently hold no direct investment interest in any company mentioned in this article.